You are here: Home / Plants & Animals / Insects & Pollinators

 Three-fourths of the world’s flowering plants and about 35 percent of the world’s food crops depend on animal pollinators to reproduce.
+More than 3,500 species of native bees help increase crop yields.
 Some scientists estimate that one out of every three bites of food we eat exists because of animal pollinators like bees, butterflies and moths, birds and bats, and beetles and other insects.

 How Animal Pollination Works